learn-co-curriculum/ruby-project-alt-guidelines/README.md

 # Objective

--Be able to input name
--Be able to select a location to leave or see a review from -Be able to edit or delete "your own" reviews
--Be able to refer back to the main menu (beginning) -Be able to exit the app
+Be able to: input name, select a location to leave or see a review from, edit or delete "your own reviews, refer back to the main menu (beginning) and exit the app

 ## Installation